RaheesAhmed/Apps-Generator/README.md

 ## App Generator

 This is a coding App Generator I'm working on.
-It creates full codebases from a single prompt to an LLM using `GPT-4o` Model.
+It creates full stack apps from a single prompt to an LLM using `GPT-4o` Model.

 ## Quick Start